 Description

-This easy one pot mac and cheese is loaded with spicy ‘nduja paste to make a supercharged, gooey, saucy mac and cheese with no need to make a roux, no butter and no flour.
+This easy one pot mac and cheese is loaded with spicy ‘nduja paste to make a supercharged, gooey, saucy mac and cheese with no need to make a roux, no butter, and no flour.
 Just add everything into a pot and let the magical pasta starch do all the heavy lifting.

 Ingredients

-For the mac and cheese –
+For the spicy mac and cheese –

 - 1 tablespoon olive oil

-- 4 tablespoons โnduja paste (or use gochujang paste)
+- 4 tablespoons ‘nduja paste (or use gochujang paste)

-- 10.5oz/300g dried pasta (cavatelli, fusilli, penne or macaroni are great)
+- 10.5oz/300g dried pasta (cavatappi, fusilli, penne, or macaroni are great)

 - 2 1/2 cups whole milk